anooruddh/devops/k8s-readme.md

+# Kubernetes - Kubernetes is Greek for pilot or helmsman (the person holding the ship’s steering wheel).

 # Difference between Docker and Kubernetes

 Docker is a containerization platform, and Kubernetes is a container orchestrator for container platforms like Docker.